Tomb of Yuya and Thuya: Contents

 Also placed in this area was the chariot of Yuya, found to be in a nearly perfect state of preservation.
 The thin wooden body, which curves to meet the handrail at the centre and sides, features a raised design in gilded plaster of a tree of life flanked by two browsing goats, standing upright.
 The rest is filled by rosettes and spirals, with a design of a combined lotus-tree of life above the axles.
 The interior of the body paneling is painted green.
 The sides of the chariot were filled by panels of red leather with green applique borders; these panels had been ripped away by tomb robbers.
 A similar panel remains in place at the back of the chariot.
 The floor is D-shaped and constructed of a woven leather mesh covered by a piece of red leather.
 The body is supported by the pole and axletree.
 The wheels have six spokes and are secured to the axle with leather pegs; the projecting outer end of the axle is covered with silver foil.
 The wheels have red leather tyres which show very little wear, leading to suggestions that it was used only for the funeral procession.
 The pole is approximately 2 m long and decorated with three bands of gold foil and capped with silver foil.
 It was fitted with a wooden yoke, made from a single piece of wood, which was pegged and tied into place with green leather lashing.
 The yoke too features decorative gilded bands.
-Quibell suggests the chariot was too low to be used by horses and that the gilt decoration made it unsuitable for practical use.
+Quibell suggests the chariot was a gift from the king as it's too low to be used by horses and that the gilt decoration made it unsuitable for practical use.